Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 > Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians.\
 Edsger W. Dijkstra (1975)

-The respected masters couldn't foresee the exponential growth of the developing force and the dramatic sinking of the POROG VHOZHDENYA.
+The respected masters couldn't foresee the developing force's exponential growth and the entry threshold's dramatic sinking.

 I venture to reformulate: "Most enough young and advanced in exact sciences can turn into good developers but not vice versa".